wp-plugins/better-wp-security/readme.txt

 == Support ==

-Please visit the <a href="http://www.chriswiegman.com/projects/wordpress/better-wp-security/">Homepage</a> for support
+Please visit the <a href="http://www.chriswiegman.com/projects/wordpress/better-wp-security/">Homepage</a> for support and more